twillis209/zinb_analysis/svenssonApproach/notes.md

 Svensson got very good fits to the spike-in data using gene-wise dispersion coefficients, but we:

-* got good fits to Zheng (droplet, used by Svensson) and Zeisel
+* got good fits to Zheng (droplet, used by Svensson) and Zeisel; Zeisel was done with STRT-Seq with UMIs
+* poor fit to Allen, Fletcher, Kolodziejczyk

 ## Kolodziejczyk

+Fits were very poor when performed without filtering.
+Need to apply some kind of filter, should look at what was used in the original paper.